Diffusion in small time in incomplete sub-Riemannian manifolds: Discussion and review of related work

 This can be combined with the estimate

-to obtain estimates on $p(t,x,y)$ from estimates on $p_U(t,x,y)$.
+to deduce upper bounds on $p(t,x,y)$ from upper bounds on $p_U(t,x,y)$.
+But, in the case where $U$ is relatively compact in $M$, upper bounds on the Dirichlet heat kernel $p_U$ in $U$ are relatively easy to obtain.
 The same identity \eqref{DOOB} is also used elsewhere to deduce estimates under local hypotheses from estimates requiring global hypotheses.
 See for example \cite{MR783181} on hypoelliptic heat kernels, and \cite{MR3572263} on Hunt processes.

 Varadhan's asymptotics \eqref{VARA} were extended to the sub-Riemannian case by L\'eandre \cite{MR871256,MR904825} under the hypothesis

 Here, $X_0$ is the vector field on $M$ which appears when we write $\cL$ in H\"ormander's form